Spectral graph clustering via the Expectation-Solution algorithm

-\end{theorem} That is to say that the optimally rotated rows of the ASE for a graph generated by an SBM are approximately distributed as a mixture of curved multivariate normal distributions each centered at the latent positions of $\boldsymbol B$.
+That is to say that the optimally rotated rows $\boldsymbol{\hat X}_i$ of the ASE $\textbf{\^ X}$ for a graph generated by an SBM are approximately distributed as a mixture of curved multivariate normal distributions, each centered at the corresponding true latent positions $\boldsymbol X_i$ of $\textbf{P}$.
+As mentioned above, we reiterate that these true latent positions are assumed to arise from a mixture of point masses on the scaled eigenvectors of $\textbf{B}$.
 Owing to the method by which the ASE is computed, we note that the rows are identically distributed but not independent.